st-bender/xarray-simpleunits/README.md

 **Unitful calculations with `xarray`**

-Keeps track of units when working with `xarray.DataArray`s using `astropy.units` for the conversions.
+Keeps track of units when working with `xarray.DataArray`s and `xarray.Dataset`s using `astropy.units` for the conversions.

 :warning: This package is in **alpha** stage, that is, it works mostly, but the interface might still be subject to change.